 It allows you to transmit MIDI data to external devices including computers, tablets (adapter is required), etc.

 To connect the P45 to the computer you’d need to buy an additional A to B USB cable.
 But don’t worry, they’re pretty cheap.

-Depending on the program, you’ll be able to learn, compose, record and edit your performances, and do many other fun things that the keyboard alone can’t offer.
+Depending on the app, you’ll be able to learn, compose, record and edit your performances, and do many other fun things that the keyboard alone doesn’t offer.

-If you prefer to practice in private or want to get a more detailed and accurate sound, you can always plug in a pair of headphones to the P-45’s 1/4″ setereo jack.
+If you prefer to practice in private or want to get a more detailed and accurate sound, you can always plug in a pair of headphones to the P-45’s 1/4″ stereo jack.

 The built-in speakers will automatically shut off, and you’ll be able to play any time you want without bothering others.

 The only thing I find inconvenient is that the headphone jack is on the back of the piano.

 The jack can also be used as a Line out to connect the piano to external speakers, amplifiers, mixers etc.

 This is where you’ll need to plug in an included footswitch, which functions the same way as a sustain pedal on an acoustic piano.

 The jack will also work with third-party sustain footswitches/pedals that have ¼” plug (pretty much all of them have).